Photoemission "experiments" on holographic lattices: Fermionic spectral functions

 Temperature dependence of the EDCs is shown in Fig.~\ref{figspectemp} for the standard set of momenta and in Fig.~\ref{figdensetemp} in the full $\omega-\mathbf{k}$ plane.
-Of course, the quasiparticle melts away upon heating the system, but we know that just had to happen.
-Of interest here is rather the fact that the trimodal structure of the spectrum becomes almost unimodal for $T=10$.
+The quasiparticle melts away upon heating the system, but we know that just had to happen.
+More interesting is the fact that the bands (soft bumps away from $\omega=0$) also become almost indistinguishable for $T=10$.
 This scale is higher than in the Hubbard model, where $T\sim 1$ is already a high-temperature regime, whereas here such regime only kicks in an order of magnitude later.
 We will have more to say on this matter when directly comparing to the Hubbard model (EDC actually converges toward a Gaussian at high $T$).
 In conclusion, the generic square lattice hyperscaling-violating model shows some essential features of Hubbard-Mott physics \emph{in its single-particle spectra} (we do not know yet about transport and multi-particle operators): non-Fermi liquid (anomalously-scaling) quasiparticles which can be long- or short-living and Hubbard-like bands.
 Now we will explore the influence of dipole coupling on the system.

 A robust feature seen in the first (lowest $T$) panel in Fig.~\ref{figdensetemp}, present also in single EDCs in Fig.~\ref{figspec} but perhaps not so obvious is that the quasiparticle changes intensity and sharpness as we move along the high-symmetry path in the momentum cell: around $(\pi,\pi)$ there is a drastic weakening of the quasiparticle.
 This feature is robust and stays there for different resolutions and parameters.
 In subsection \ref{secanal} we will show that this is a consequence of umklapp in the self-energy and thus should be regarded as a generic feature of hyperscaling-violating systems on a lattice.
 It remains to see if this behavior can be related to real-world systems.